If you're looking to bulk, gain healthy weight, or put on some serious muscle, you've come to the right place. Welcome to Gainesville!

 Also, the type of weight you are looking to increase is important to consider - you probably want to gain muscle, not fat or excess fluids.
 And the faster you are gaining, the more likely you are going to see the scale creep up from water retention and fat, not just muscle.
 Not to mention, rapid weight gain also causes stretch marks.

 There are two main types of muscle building diets - a lean bulk and a dirty bulk.
 A dirty bulk refers to a large surplus of calories to promote quick weight gain, whereas a lean bulk or "clean bulk" uses a moderate increase in calories in addition to a healthier food approach.

-*Bargraph illustrates total body weight (weight gain) and % gain of lean body mass/muscle (LBM) and fat mass (FM) between a lean bulk (NCG) and dirty bulk (ALG) group.
+**Graph illustrates total body weight (weight gain) and % gain of lean body mass/muscle (LBM) and fat mass (FM) between a group with a nutritionally prescribed higher calorie intake (NCG) and an ad libitum/ lower calorie intake group (ALG).
 Reference

 For most gaining 0.5 to 1 pound of weight a week represents a fairly quick rate of HEALTHY weight gain.
 And for some, especially women the rate of muscle gain may be even slower (2).